 Risk treatment strategy is the major work of risk management, and this depends on what the organisation wants to achieve.
 For example, the organisation may limit its treatment activities to what is the accepted normal practice in that industry, or it might aim for the absolute minimum risk no matter what the cost.
 Controls are applied to all risk.
 These need to be tested periodically to ensure they are effective.

 There are generally a number of priorities and methods of treating risk.

 For negative risks:

 For positive outcomes, we want to exploit the opportunity.
 This may involve:

 Risk treatment should be undertaken using a planned approach that can be monitored and evidenced.
 Some analysis does need to be undertaken to determine the best method of treatment, taking into consideration the cost and the benefit, legal and social issues, and perception of stakeholders.

 We need to ensure that once the previous steps have been implemented, that the risk management process is monitored, with regular review and reporting.
 Risk likelihoods and consequences can change over time.
-Risk profiles should be monitored to identify changes, and to ensure that the treatment plans are in accordance with the parameters we set, including time, resources, and responsibilities.
+Risk profiles should be monitored to identify changes, and to ensure that the treatment plans are in accordance with the parameters set, including time, resources, and responsibilities.
 Management need to be able to measure the improvements made and demonstrate due diligence in the treatment.
-Appropriate KPIs may be established, trended and monitored to support this.
+Appropriate KPIs may be established, trended and monitored to support this

 Risk management is a fundamental element of due diligence.
-We need to ensure that we have sufficient auditable evidence of how risk management is being applied, both for decision purposes, and to demonstrate integrity in the processes of risk management.
+We need to ensure that we have sufficient auditable evidence of how risk management is being applied, both for decision-making purposes, and to demonstrate integrity in the processes of risk management.
 This means that we should have documented evidence of each stage including our methods and sources of information and risk treatments.